confluentinc/librdkafka/MIGRATION.md

 ## KafkaJS

-1. Change the import statement, and add a `kafkaJs` block around your configs.
+1. Change the import statement, and add a `kafkaJS` block around your configs.
     ```javascript
     const { Kafka } = require('kafkajs');
     const kafka = new Kafka({ brokers: ['kafka1:9092', 'kafka2:9092'], /* ... */ });